oracle-livelabs/spatial-graph/spatial/run-spatial-queries-adb/run-spatial-queries-adb.md

 </code>
 ```

-Spatial Functions return a value and can be in the SELECT list or used in the WHERE clause.
+Spatial functions return a value and can be in the SELECT list or used in the WHERE clause.
 Generically as follows:

 ```
 <code>